BrunaRihl/FineShine-Jewellery/README.md

 **Steps:**

-1. In the "starlight-consultations" repository, click on "Fork" in the top right corner.
+1. In the "fineshine-jewellery" repository, click on "Fork" in the top right corner.
 2. Confirm the creation of the fork.

 </details>